matthewb66/yocto_create_copy_project/README.md

 ## import Mode

-The `import` mode requires a component list file and a KB Lookup File to be specified and will lookup the components in the KB Lookup File to add new manual components to the specified Black Duck project/version (which can be created by the script if they do not already exist subject to permissions).
+The `import` mode requires an input project/version and a KB Lookup File to be specified and will lookup the components in the KB Lookup File to add new manual components to the specified output Black Duck project/version (which can be created by the script if they do not already exist subject to permissions).

 The full list of options in import mode can be displayed using the command: